 Inspired Teaching Retreat

-WHO: Up to 20 Duquesne faculty.
+WHO: Up to 20 members of the Duquesne teaching community.

-WHAT: A two day retreat on being an inspired university teacher sponsored and paid for by the Center for Teaching Excellence through the Frayer Faculty Instructional Fund.
+WHAT: A two-day retreat on being an inspired university teacher sponsored and paid for by the Center for Teaching Excellence through the Frayer Faculty Instructional Fund.

 WHERE: The Spiritan Center, 6230 Brush Run Road, Bethel Park, PA 15102